 I can’t think of anything more important than the way we give birth and nurture our children.
 Birth is the start of everything – the way we birth is the start of nurturing families and a healthy society.

 I enjoy ‘doulaing the doulas’ – watching and nurturing women on their journey, whether that’s on the doula course or during the various study days I offer working doulas.

 My doula journey has it’s roots in my own childhood, but started in earnest when I did Paramana doula course with Michel Odent in 2003.
-I’m a birth and postnatal doula, doula course leader, Doula UK Mentor and Registered ABM breastfeeding counsellor and Tutor.
-As a Counsellor, I derive huge pleasure from supporting mothers at the weekly support groups I work in.
+I’m a birth and postnatal doula, doula course leader, DD Specialist Companion and Registered ABM breastfeeding counsellor.
+I am a natural listener and fascinated by life’s transitions and therefore derive huge pleasure from supporting parents and doulas as they progress through their grand adventures.